olunov/history_rec/README.txt

 After configure/setup, please go to admin/settings/recommender to generate the recommendations.

+After update, please run update.php, we do not have a db scheme, but we do make changes to variables here and there.

 *** Future features ***
 1) Take "accesslog" as browsing history input.